Trump 2024 bid won’t deter DOJ amid criminal probes

 It’s a dynamic that has likely been considered by the Justice Department since Day 1.

-Elliot Williams, who previously served as deputy assistant attorney general for legislative affairs at DOJ under the Obama administration, said, “Whether he announced his candidacy to avoid getting charged or not I don’t think that changes the calculus for the Justice Department or should.”
+Elliot Williams, who previously served as deputy assistant attorney general for legislative affairs at the DOJ under the Obama administration, said, “Whether he announced his candidacy to avoid getting charged or not, I don’t think that changes the calculus for the Justice Department or should.”

 “Had the Justice Department charged Donald Trump with a crime yesterday, what would have been any different with charging him today?”
 Williams said in an appearance on CNN.